devtut/generate/docs/python/accessing-python-source-code-and-bytecode.md

 ---
-metaTitle: "Accessing Python source code and bytecode"
+metaTitle: "Python - Accessing Python source code and bytecode"
 description: "Display the bytecode of a function, Display the source code of an object, Exploring the code object of a function"
 ---